 Jack-o'-lanterns are an enduring symbol of Halloween, but pumpkins are also an excellent immune system booster — something we could all use as cold and flu season looms.

-"Nutritionally, pumpkin is often used in weight management due to its low calorie and high fiber content," says Katie Rankell, RD, director of the UCI Health Weight Management Program.
-"The high fiber also makes pumpkin a heart healthy choice."
+"Nutritionally, pumpkin is often used in weight management due to its low calorie and high fiber content," says Katie Rankell, a registered dietitian and program director of the UCI Health Weight Management Program.
+"The high fiber also makes pumpkin a heart-healthy choice."

 This winter squash is also a cook's dream ingredient because it can be prepared in myriad ways, says Chef Jessica Van Roo, UC Irvine's assistant director of Culinary Recreation & Experiential Programs, who teaches students and others to use fresh ingredients to make healthy, low-cost meals.